Crash-Coder/CS465-fullstack/README.md

-# cs465-fullstack
+## CS410 README

+### Comparison of Frontend Development Approaches

-Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).
+Comparing the types of frontend development used in the project involves contrasting Express HTML, JavaScript, and Single Page Application (SPA) approaches.

-To compare the types of frontend development that I used in the project I would like to start by comparing Express HTML and JavaScript.
-The Express application is very simple and uses directions in the routes and controllers related to the HTML page that the user has requested based on the navigation bar selection.
-When this task is done using JavaScript the application still uses controllers and routes, but handlebars are implemented to be able to reuse information such as the footer and header.
-The data is also moved out of the HTML files and to a separate file containing the data which is loaded by using a model with fields related to the necessary information needed for the web page.
-Moving everything over to a Single Page Application involves using components for each element of the application with some elements being static throughout the entire application.
-The SPA allows for there to be an authentication wall which hides certain elements and capabilities until the authentication function unlocks them.
-Using the SPA also involves a separate API portion of the program which is handled differently in both the Express HTML and the JavaScript web app.
-Why did the backend use a NoSQL MongoDB database?
+- **Express HTML**: The Express application employs routes and controllers to handle user requests based on navigation bar selections.
+This approach is straightforward and suitable for simpler applications.
+- **JavaScript**: In this approach, controllers and routes are still utilized, but handlebars are introduced for reusability, such as sharing header and footer information.
+Data is extracted from HTML files to a separate file, organized using a model structure.
+- **Single Page Application (SPA)**: This approach employs components for each element of the application.
+Some components remain static, while others are dynamic.
+The SPA introduces an authentication wall and involves a separate API section for handling frontend-backend communication.

+### Backend Database Choice: NoSQL MongoDB

-The backend used a NoSQL MongoDB was due to the data requirements for the application.
-The app did not need store data in table form meaning it allowed the database app to adapt to changing requirements and the structure for a relational database was not needed.
-The app only needed a schema for each database and then it could pull the stored data from the database accordingly.
+The backend utilized a NoSQL MongoDB database due to the application's data requirements.
+Since the data didn't necessitate a tabular structure, MongoDB provided adaptability to changing needs without enforcing a relational database schema.
+The schema was defined for each database, facilitating efficient data retrieval.

-How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?
-JSON is different from Javascript in a few aspects, the first one being Javascript is a language with the main purpose of creating interactive and dynamic elements when developing web pages.
-Javascript can be implemented to run the front end of the app and the backend of the app using Node.js.
-Executables can be run in Javascript allowing the elements to be complex need be.
-JSON is a language which focuses on data interchange format.
-JSON is not a programming language on its own but is a way to structure and transmit data between the UI and the database.
-Executables such loops or functions cannot be ran in JSON.
-JSON ties together the frontend and backend of the application by setting a standard for the data when it is to be exchanged between the database and the UI.
-In the webapp there are formats placed in specific files that would require the application to follow these schemas when bringing the data in from the database to the UI so that when the data is displayed it is in proper format.
-This happens in the HTML file related to the page the user is looking to load.
-Instances where the application was refactored to improve functionality were when the application was brought over from a Express HTML layout to a Javascript/Express format.
-Doing this allowed the app to work with a database and had the data stored in a separate file that would not display the information regarding the trips to the user but the data was in JSON format, so it was able to be brought to the
+### JSON vs. JavaScript and their Role in Development

+JSON and JavaScript serve different purposes in development:

+- **JavaScript**: A programming language for creating interactive web elements, both frontend and backend using tools like Node.js.
+- **JSON**: A data interchange format, structuring and transmitting data between UI and database.
+It's not a programming language and doesn't support executables.

+JSON bridges frontend and backend development by standardizing data exchange.
+It sets data format standards for proper transmission between the UI and database.
+This ensures the displayed data adheres to the correct format.
+JSON schemas are followed during data exchange, often defined in HTML files.

+### Refactoring for Improved Functionality

+Refactoring from Express HTML to JavaScript/Express format improved functionality.
+The application interfaced with a database, storing data in separate JSON files.
+These files facilitated data retrieval in JSON format for UI display.
+The transition utilized JS for controllers/routes, and HTML for data display, with schema adherence being crucial.

+## Testing

+### API Testing, Endpoints, and Security

+Testing API endpoints involves methods like GET, POST, and EDIT, which were tested using tools like Postman.
+Viewing requests in browsers' development tools and terminals allowed monitoring of server interactions.
+Passport authentication facilitated logged-in functionality, especially for the admin user interface.

+## Professional Growth

+This course contributed significantly to my professional goals.
+It exposed me to backend operations and tools like Express, Angular, and Node.
+Mastering troubleshooting and version control, especially for framework compatibility, enhanced my skills.
+Attention to detail while debugging improved my understanding of how the stack functions collectively.